ronit404/flask-churn-app/README.md

 - SHAP developers for model interpretability
 - Bootstrap team for the responsive CSS framework

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation

 ---

 **Made with ❤️ for better customer retention**